 End-to-end encryption (more commonly referred to as E2EE) guarantees that only you (one end) and the person you’re communicating with (the other end) can read and modify the data being transferred.
-Transferred data is encrypted on the sender’s end, and only the receiver’s end can decrypt it.
+Transferred information is encrypted on the sender’s end, and only the receiver can decrypt it.

-Let’s look at some of the popular messaging apps that offer these encryption facilities.
+Let’s look at some popular messaging apps that offer these encryption facilities.

-Owned by Facebook, WhatsApp is currently the most popular messaging platform in the world.
+Owned by Facebook, WhatsApp is currently the most popular messaging platform globally.
 You can send and receive messages, share images and videos, and take audio and video calls — all enabled with end-to-end encryption.

 WhatsApp security guarantees that only the user and the person communicating with that user can read the sent messages.
 Not even WhatsApp itself can read the data.

 Viber didn’t have end-to-end encryption until version 6.0 was released.
-This release brought more security to its wide user range of over 900 million in the world.
+This release brought more security to its vast user range of over 900 million globally.

 Known as Rakuten Viber since 2017, it provides quality messaging and calling services, all secured with end-to-end encryption.